Resident Tinley Park Public Library Cards

 Replacing a Lost or Stolen Card

 Lost or stolen cards will be replaced with proof of residency and completion of library card application.
 If the card has not expired, the cost of a replacement is $4.00.
 (Expired cards are replaced at no charge.)

 Circulation – Length of Loans

-The Tinley Park Public Library circulates materials in a variety of formats including books, magazines, books on cassette, and CD-ROM.
+The Tinley Park Public Library circulates materials in a variety of formats including books, magazines, and audiobooks.
 The following terms of loan are applicable as indicated (limited to 2 renewals, not guaranteed):